RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 ---

 # Guide
 Over here, we'll list 2 ways to install the Hackintosh, the Internal Drive way and the External Drive way.
 It will take a little while depending on your internet and hard drive speed.
 So, please stay patient during the initial process.
 And this is for Windows users only.
 Alright, Let's move on, and I'll walk you through the steps!
+And please note that this guide is for people currently using Windows on their Dell Latitude 3190.
+If you're using Linux, use another guide but also use the same files from this repository.

 ---